 Other Boutonnieres, Corsages, and Nosegays

 While not required, you may consider having matching boutonnieres, corsages, or nosegays for other members of the wedding party and/or important guests.
-This could include the ring bearer, a bride or groom's parents and grandparents, the officiant, and ushers.
+This could include the ring bearer, the bride or groom's parents and grandparents, the officiant, and the ushers.

 Entryway or Welcome Table Arrangements